sequelize/umzug/README.md

 ### CLI

-🚧🚧🚧 The CLI is new to Umzug v3 beta and is not yet stable.
+🚧🚧🚧 The CLI is new to Umzug v3.
 Feedback on it is welcome in [discussions](https://github.com/sequelize/umzug/discussions) 🚧🚧🚧

 Umzug instances provide a `.runAsCLI()` method.
 When called, this method will automatically cause your program to become a complete CLI, with help text and such: